Resolution

 "Invalid parameter" error

-When you use the MSK Connect service-linked role to create a connector, you receive the following error message:
+If you used the MSK Connect service-linked role to create a connector, then you receive the following error message:

 "Invalid parameter serviceExecutionRoleArn: A service linked role ARN cannot be provided as service execution role ARN."